 At the time, I thought it was a little boring, and focussed more on t-20 punting and shorting stocks via CFDs from the diaries of Evel Knievil and Lucien Miers .
 However, the world has changed a lot since then.
 Caring about the environment, which was once a fringe form of investing, is now very much mainstream.
 The days of bear raids and greed is good are long gone, these are the days of investing with a clear conscience.

-Being ethical isn’t enough, though.
+Being an ethical investor isn’t enough, though.

-The latest generation of investors, just graduating from University, who are dipping their toe in the investment landscape are looking to make a proactive impact and invest in companies that make the world a better place.
+The latest generation of ESG investors, just graduating from University, who are dipping their toe in the investment landscape are looking to make a proactive impact and invest in companies that make the world a better place.

 Enter tickr, an App that only offers “impact investment opportunities”.